lucasgeorgegustafson/MTG-pack-generator/README.md

 To use:

-After cloning, download the bulk data (Oracle Cards) from scryfall [here](https://scryfall.com/docs/api/bulk-data).
+After cloning, download the bulk data from Scryfall [here](https://scryfall.com/docs/api/bulk-data).
+Default Cards is preferable, but the smaller Oracle Cards will work just fine for the newest set.

 Run the script: